-The expected discontinuation of the LIBOR may adversely affect interest expense related to our loans and investments or otherwise adversely affect our results of operations, cash flows and the market value of our investments.
+The expected discontinuation of the LIBOR may adversely affect interest income and expense related to our loans and investments or otherwise adversely affect our results of operations, cash flows and the market value of our investments.

-LIBOR is the subject of recent national, international and regulatory guidance and proposals for reform.
+LIBOR has been the subject of recent national, international and regulatory guidance and proposals for reform.
 In a speech on July 27, 2017, the Chief Executive of the Financial Conduct Authority of the U.K. (the "FCA"), announced the FCA's intention to cease sustaining LIBOR after 2021.
-The FCA has statutory powers to require panel banks to contribute to LIBOR where necessary.
-The FCA has decided not to ask, or to require, that panel banks continue to submit contributions to LIBOR beyond the end of 2021.
-The FCA has indicated that it expects that the current panel banks will voluntarily sustain LIBOR until the end of 2021.
-LIBOR may not survive thereafter in its current form, or at all.
+The FCA subsequently announced on March 5, 2021 that the publication of LIBOR will cease for the one-week and two-month USD LIBOR settings immediately after December 31, 2021, and the remaining USD LIBOR settings immediately after June 30, 2023.
+Based on undertakings received from the panel banks, the FCA does not expect that any LIBOR settings will become unrepresentative before these dates.
+Nevertheless, the U.S. Federal Reserve System, Office of the Comptroller of the Currency, and Federal Deposit Insurance Corporation have issued guidance encouraging market participants to adopt alternatives to LIBOR in new contracts as soon as practicable.
 The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has identified the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
-At this time, it is not possible to predict how markets will respond to SOFR or other alternative reference rates as the transition away from LIBOR proceeds in coming years.
+At this time, it is not possible to predict how markets will respond to SOFR or other alternative reference rates as the transition away from LIBOR proceeds.